 #2 Fixed Quote

-This kind of quote is a shared accommodation between the mover and the consumer, with an on-site assessment performed by the foreman on move day to verify that the charges are correct.
+This kind of quote is a shared accommodation between the mover and the consumer.
+Typically the quote is formed with an on-site assessment performed by the foreman on move day to verify that the charges are correct.
 This kind of quote includes everything that a probable cost estimate does plus any parking fees that may be added although it does not cover potential delays which sometimes occur due to elevator restrictions and other issues.
 Solely based on the customer’s inventory, this quote is not hourly-based and the client is responsible for making sure all to-be-moved-items are included on the list or the fixed cost will be adjusted throughout the moving process.
 For this type of estimate, the more items added to the inventory, the more expensive the final cost.

 #3 Guaranteed Quote